Digital-Naturalism-Laboratories/Panatrap/README.md

 # Panatrap
 This is an open-source collection of design files and code for turning commercially available 360 "VR" cameras into panoramic camera traps for studying wildlife in natural environments.
 These are created in Gamboa, Panama, at Digital Naturalism Laboratories by Andrew Quitmeyer and Danielle Hoogendijk.
 Work on this project has been supported by:
--The Digital Naturalism Conference (www.dinacon.org) -Conservation X Labs
+- The Digital Naturalism Conference (www.dinacon.org)
+- Conservation X Labs

 ## Cameras
 The collection currently consists of 2 camera trap setups based on the

 - Xiaomi Misphere (MADV in the USA)
- -Full electronic functional control over
+ - Full electronic functional control over
-  -Turning camera ON/OFF
+  - Turning camera ON/OFF
-  -Switching camera from Video to Photo Mode
+  - Switching camera from Video to Photo Mode
-  -Trigger a photo or video recording
+  - Trigger a photo or video recording

 - Ricoh Theta V
- -Full electronic functional control over
+ - Full electronic functional control over
-  -Turning the camera on (waking from sleep mode) -Triggering a photo or video to begin recording
+  - Turning the camera on (waking from sleep mode)
+  - Triggering a photo or video to begin recording

 as we hack more cameras we will add them and their files to this list and repository.
 We hacked the Ricoh Theta S and posted detailed instructions here: